Origins : Part 1 - Earth is Born (A NOVA Miniseries) Name ___________________________

 a. it was immediately accepted

-b. the idea was accepted by half of all astronomers, producing a huge debate at the time
+b. the idea was accepted by half of all astronomers, producing a huge debate at

 c. it was not accepted then and it is still not accepted today